PClean: Bayesian Data Cleaning at Scale with Domain-Specific Probabilistic Programming: EXPERIMENTS

-In this section, we demonstrate empirically that (1) PClean's inference works when standard PPL inference strategies fail, (2) short PClean programs suffice to compete with existing data cleaning systems in both runtime and accuracy, and (3) PClean can scale to large real-world datasets.
+In this section, we demonstrate empirically that (1) PClean's inference works when standard PPL inference strategies fail, (2) short PClean programs suffice to compete with existing data cleaning systems in both runtime and accuracy, (3) PClean can scale to large real-world datasets, and (4) PClean's inference can deliver calibrated and useful estimates of uncertainty.
+In Experiments (1)-(3), we evaluate PClean's accuracy using a single posterior sample (the last iterate of PClean's final MCMC rejuvenation sweep); in Experiment (4), we consider an uncertainty-aware, multi-sample estimator of the clean dataset, which exploits our Bayesian framework for higher-precision repairs.
 Experiments were run on a laptop with a 2.6 GHz CPU and 32 GB of RAM.

 \textbf{(1) Comparison to Generic PPL Inference.} We evaluate PClean's inference against standard PPL inference algorithms reimplemented to work on PClean models, on a popular benchmark from the data cleaning literature (Figure~\ref{fig:inference-comparison}).
 We do not compare directly to other PPLs' implementations, because many (e.g. BLOG) cannot represent PClean's non-parametric prior.
 Some languages (e.g. Turing) have explicit support for non-parametric distributions, but could not express PClean's recursive use of CRPs.
 Others could in principle express PClean's model, but would complicate an algorithm comparison in other ways: Venture's dynamic dependency tracking is thousands of times slower than SOTA; Pyro's focus is on variational inference, hard to apply in PClean models; and Gen supports non-parametrics only via the use of mutation in its slower dynamic modeling language (making SMC $O(N^2)$) or via low-level extensions that would amount to reimplementing PClean using Gen's abstractions.
-Nonetheless, the algorithms in Figure~\ref{fig:inference-comparison} are inspired by the generic automated inference provided in many PPLs, which use top-down proposals from the prior for SMC, MH~\cite{dippl,ritchie2016c3}, and PGibbs~\cite{wood2014new,Murray2015,Mansinghka2014}.
+Nonetheless, the algorithms in Figure~\ref{fig:inference-comparison} are inspired by the generic automated inference provided in many PPLs, which use top-down proposals from the prior for SMC, MH~\citep{dippl,ritchie2016c3}, and PGibbs~\citep{wood2014new,Murray2015,Mansinghka2014}.
 Our results show that PClean suffices for fast, accurate inference where generic techniques fail, and also demonstrate why inference hints are necessary for scalability: without subproblem hints, PClean takes much longer to converge, even though it eventually arrives at a similar $F_1$ value.